SolaceLabs/pubsubplus-cf-dev/README.md

 - Windows is not yet supported by [bosh create-env](https://github.com/cloudfoundry/bosh/issues/1821)
   - Workaround: use the old [Vagrant based BOSH-lite](https://github.com/cloudfoundry/bosh-lite/blob/master/docs/README.md).
 - CF logging features do not work on a deployment of [Cloud Foundry](https://github.com/cloudfoundry/cf-deployment) to the [Vagrant based BOSH-lite](https://github.com/cloudfoundry/bosh-lite/blob/master/docs/README.md)
-  - Workaround: use [PCF-Dev](https://pivotal.io/pcf-dev) to host the CF deployment and p-mysql.
+  - Workaround: use [PCF-Dev](https://pivotal.io/pcf-dev) to host the CF deployment and cf-mysql.

 <a name="hardware-requirements"></a>
 # Hardware Requirements